kirbyfan64/github-transition-pep/pep-NNNN.rst

 Requirements for Code-Only Repositories
 ---------------------------------------
-Completion of the requirements in this section will allow the ``devinabox`` and benchmarks repositories to move to GitHub.
-While ``devinabox`` has a sufficiently descriptive name, the benchmarks repository does not, hence it will be named "python-benchmark-suite".
+Completion of the requirements in this section will allow the devinabox, benchmarks, and tracker repositories to move to GitHub.
+While devinabox has a sufficiently descriptive name, the benchmarks repository does not, hence it will be named "python-benchmark-suite".
+The tracker repo also has a misleading name and will be renamed "bugs.python.org".

 Create a 'python-dev' team
 ''''''''''''''''''''''''''